 Certified Arborist in Atlanta

-We are experienced Arborists in Atlanta who have passed a comprehensive industry exam become certified by the International Society of Arboriculture.
+We are experienced Arborists in Atlanta who have passed a comprehensive industry exam and have become certified by the International Society of Arboriculture.
 This certification demonstrates that this Arborist has achieved a certain level of knowledge in the art and science of tree care, and continuing education requirements ensure that the Certified Arborist constantly updates his/her knowledge.
 404-CUT-TREE employs four Certified Arborists in Atlanta.

 The following excerpt from Wikipedia provides additional detail.
 “The Certified Arborist examination has 200 questions on tree biology, tree identification and selection,Arborists tree-soil-water relations, tree nutrition and fertilization, tree planting and establishment, pruning concepts and techniques, cabling, bracing and lightning protection, problem diagnosis and management, tree preservation on construction sites, climbing and safe work practices, and tree risk assessment.
 Certification is valid for three years, during which time the arborist must complete 30 continuing education units (CEUs) in order to re certify.
 Certified Arborists earn CEUs by attending seminars, studying in college courses, or completing study in ISA published magazines and books.
 A study guide outlines the basic knowledge tested on the exam.”